Fast GaN Charging vs. Traditional Chargers: Is Wireless Charging Faster?

 Conversely, in the worst-case scenario with a nearly full battery, multiple applications running (including GPS-dependent ones), the screen on, and in hotter conditions (especially in direct sunlight), the charging efficiency can drop significantly, with only a 1% increase every 10 minutes, equating to about a 6% increase in battery level over an hour.

 Let's keep the answer to this headline in suspense.
-Now please look at following two world-class experiments as follows via links and then draw accurate conclusions from them afterwards.
+Now please look at the following two world-class experiments as follows via links and then draw accurate conclusions from them afterward.

 Note: